ryantd42/NY-Legislative-Git/2023/S2566B-2023/bill.md

  medical cannabis, if the certification states such a date;
   (vi) the name, address, and telephone number of the certifying practi- tioner;
- S. 2566--A  4

   (vii)  any  recommendation or limitation by the practitioner as to the form or forms of medical cannabis or dosage for the certified patient;
   (viii) if the certified patient designates a designated caregiver, the name, address, and date of birth of the designated caregiver, and  other individual identifying information required by the board;
-  (ix) if the designated caregiver is a cannabis research license holder under  this  chapter,  the  name  of  the  organization  conducting  the research,  the address, phone number, name of the individual leading the research or appropriate  designee,  and  other  identifying  information required by the board; and
+  (ix) if the designated caregiver is a cannabis research license holder under  this  chapter,  the  name  of  the  organization  conducting  the research, the address, phone number, name of the individual leading  the
+ S. 2566--B  4

+ research  or  appropriate  designee,  and  other identifying information required by the board; and
   (x) other individual identifying information required by the office;
   (b) in the case of a designated caregiver: